9names/9names.github.io/_posts/2022-04-04-cmsisdap-probe-performance.markdown

 dap42 *always* uses the same frequency (internally it's hardcoded to 10Mhz SWD) so performance for that probe is always the same regardless of requested frequency.

+rust-dap also runs at a fixed frequency.

+CMSIS-DAP V2 firmware is roughtly twice as fast as CMSIS-DAP V1 firmware on USB Full Speed

 ![stm32_write_perf_fullspeed.svg](/assets/2022-04-04/stm32_write_perf_fullspeed.svg)
 ![stm32_read_perf_fullspeed.svg](/assets/2022-04-04/stm32_read_perf_fullspeed.svg)